dannyvankooten/trinity/README.md

 # Trinity CLI

-A simple C program to run the simulations from the [Trinity study](https://en.wikipedia.org/wiki/Trinity_study) from your command line.
+A simple C program to run the simulations from the [Trinity study](https://en.wikipedia.org/wiki/Trinity_study) from your command line or from other programming languages through its shared library.

 ### Usage